 At the age of six, Varsha discovered that she could write.
 She couldn’t write just sentences; she could make up stories about mice turning into fairies and pixies that could make their cars run by themselves.
 At seven, she wrote a story about a witch who hated plants, and won the first prize in a story-writing competition.
 And then, she just didn’t stop writing.

-A writer, dancer and teacher, Varsha completed her Masters in English Literature from Jadavpur University, Kolkata, winning two medals for Shakespeare studies.
-She has a passion for Bharatanatyam, and has been studying and practising this traditional Indian dance for over 20 years.
+A writer, dancer and teacher, Varsha completed her Master’s in English Literature from Jadavpur University Kolkata, winning two medals for Shakespeare studies.
+She is a Bharatanatyam dancer with over 25 years of training.
 She has performed in India and abroad – and now teaches it too.
 She conducts workshops on reading and creative writing for children and adults all over the country – find out more about them here.